 There are gatekeepers of children’s literature — people responsible for buying the books and putting them into children’s hands — who choose literature with the philosophy that characters in stories need to serve as role models for good behaviour.
 These people might approve of characters who treat others badly but only if that character is punished.
 For more on that see Picturebook Study: In Which Baddies Get Their Comeuppance.

-The wish to avoid child characters as morally corrupt may come from JudeoChristian thought in which it is thought that people enjoy an ‘age of innocence’.
+The wish to avoid child characters as morally corrupt may derive from JudeoChristian thought.
+It is believed people enjoy an ‘age of innocence’.
 Strictly speaking, we’re better off using the phrase ‘age of accountability’ because the Bible does not suggest at any point that children are sinless, but rather that children can’t be held accountable for certain things due to their inexperience.
-Thirteen is the most common age suggested for the age of accountability, based on the Jewish custom that a child becomes an adult at the age of 13.
+Thirteen is the most common age suggested for the age of accountability, based on the Jewish custom that a child becomes an adult at the age of thirteen.
 This is no doubt related to The Magical Age of 12 in children’s literature.
-(There’s nothing in the Bible, however, to suggest 13 is a significant age.)
+(There’s nothing in the Bible, however, to suggest thirteen is a significant age.)